rskpdev/ECE-143-Project/README.md

 View notebook here [jupyter nbviewer](https://github.com/rskpdev/ECE-143-Project/blob/main/model/prediction.ipynb)

 PCA.py<br/>
-This file is used for performing PCA to extract the top 2 features for visualization. model.py<br/>
+This file is used for performing PCA to extract the top 2 features for visualization.<br/>
+model.py<br/>
-This file consists of all the models used in prediction, plotting confusion matrix and calculating the metric scores. encoder.py<br/>
+This file consists of all the models used in prediction, plotting confusion matrix and calculating the metric scores.<br/>
+encoder.py<br/>
-this file encodes the categorical features in dataset. split_dataset.py<br/>
+this file encodes the categorical features in dataset.<br/>
+split_dataset.py<br/>
-This file splits the dataset into testing and training sets
+This file splits the dataset into testing and training sets<br/>